raiyan6947/Spam-classifier/README.md

-# Spam Message Classifier (Naive Bayes + TF-IDF)

-## Overview
-This project implements a machine learning model that classifies SMS messages as **Spam** or **Ham (Not Spam)** using TF-IDF vectorization and the Multinomial Naive Bayes algorithm.

-The model is trained on a real-world SMS dataset containing more than 5,000 labeled messages.

-## Problem Statement
-Spam messages are a major issue in digital communication.
-The objective of this project is to build a machine learning model that can automatically detect whether a message is spam or legitimate.

-## Dataset
-- SMS Spam Collection Dataset
-- Approximately 5,500 labeled messages
-- Two categories: `spam` and `ham`

-## Technologies Used
-- Python
-- Pandas
-- Scikit-learn
-- TF-IDF Vectorizer
-- Multinomial Naive Bayes

-## Model Workflow
-1. Load dataset
-2. Convert text into numerical features using TF-IDF
-3. Split dataset into training and testing sets
-4. Train Multinomial Naive Bayes classifier
-5. Evaluate model performance
-6. Predict new messages

-## Model Performance
-Accuracy: 95–98% (may vary depending on train-test split)

-Example:

-Input: "Claim your free lottery prize now!"
-Prediction: Spam

-## How to Run

-Install required libraries:
-pip install pandas scikit-learn

-### Run the Script
-python spam_classifier.py

-## Project Structure

-Spam-Classifier, spam_classifier.py, README.md

-## Future Improvements

-- Compare with Logistic Regression
-- Add advanced preprocessing (stemming, lemmatization)
-- Save and load trained model using joblib
-- Deploy as a web application using Flask
-- Add a simple user interface

-## Author

-Developed as a machine learning mini-project for text classification practice.
+SMS Spam Classifier (Machine Learning Project)

+This is a simple machine learning project that classifies SMS messages as spam or ham (not spam) using Natural Language Processing (NLP) techniques.

+The goal of this project was to understand how text data can be converted into numerical features and used to train a real classification model.

+## Project Overview
+Spam messages are a common problem in communication systems.
+In this project, I built a basic spam detection model using:

+TF-IDF Vectorization for text feature extraction

+Multinomial Naive Bayes for classification

+Scikit-learn for model training and evaluation

+Joblib for saving and loading trained models
+The model is trained on a publicly available SMS dataset and achieves high accuracy on unseen test data.

+## How It Works

+Dataset Loading

+The SMS dataset is loaded from an online source and contains labeled messages (spam or ham).

+Text Preprocessing & Vectorization

+Text is converted to lowercase
+English stopwords are removed

+Messages are transformed into numerical vectors using TF-IDF

+Model Training:

+The dataset is split into training and testing sets

+A Multinomial Naive Bayes classifier is trained

+Labels are encoded using LabelEncoder
+Model Saving

+The trained model, label encoder, and vectorizer are saved as .pkl files for reuse.
+Prediction

+You can input a new message, and the model will predict whether it is spam or not.

+## Example

+Input:

+"Claim your free lottery prize now!"

+Output:

+spam

+🛠 Technologies Used:

+Python
+Pandas
+Scikit-learn
+Joblib

+## Files Generated:

+After training, the following files are saved:

+spam_classifier_model.pkl → Trained model

+label_encoder.pkl → Encoded labels

+tfidf_vectorizer.pkl → TF-IDF vectorizer

+These files allow the model to be reused without retraining.

+## What I Learned:

+How text data is converted into numerical features

+How Naive Bayes works for text classification

+How to save and reuse trained ML models

+Structuring a simple ML project in Python

+## Future Improvements:

+Add a simple web interface (Flask or Streamlit)

+Improve preprocessing (stemming, lemmatization)

+Try different models (Logistic Regression, SVM)

+Deploy the model online

+## This project is part of my journey into machine learning and practical NLP applications.